clearhythm/erikburns.com/src/index.md

 # Coming Soon

 Hi, I’m Erik Burns.
-My website is under construction and will be live soon.
+My website is under construction and will be live... soon.
 Stay tuned!